 With the Digital Entrepreneur Fellowships funding, training and expert advice are provided to recent graduates from Master programs and young researchers who intend to start up a company based on UZH research.

-Digital fellows will be given the opportunity to further develop a technology or novel service towards a marketable solution and to evaluate the potential for the commercialization thereof.
+Digital fellows are employed at the University of Zurich and work full-time to further develop a technology or novel service towards a marketable solution and to develop strategies for the commercialization thereof.

 The goal of the Fellowships is to lay the basis for university spin-offs and to support motivated researchers to gain the skills and experience needed to become confident digital entrepreneurs.

 The Digital Entrepreneur Fellowship supports entrepreneurial projects with the potential to make a real impact.
 We are looking for projects based on novel technologies, software or business models that have their origin in findings and insights from UZH research projects.

 Projects may propose solutions for Fintech, InsurTech, LegalTech, digital health, logistics, publishing, security, language processing, logistics and more.

 The Digital Entrepreneur Fellowship amounts to CHF 100’000 and is given for a period of 12 months.
 The funding must be used for reaching the goal of the approved project but as a fellow, you are free to decide on how to best use the money (e.g. for your own salary, the employment of co-workers or for consumables).